 Digital cameras are usually hard-wearing and don’t require a lot of care and maintenance.
 However, there are 6 deadly natural predators that in a matter of seconds can shorten a camera’s life.

-By taking a few precautions, you can not only increase the life span of your photographic equipment, but you can also enhance it’s functionality and performance.
+By taking a few precautions, you can not only increase the life span of your photographic equipment, but you can also enhance its functionality and performance.

 Here are 6 deadly predators and a few invaluable tips to avoid them:

-- Sand – It is even more dangerous than dust.
-The coarse and abrasive sand particles can cause extensive damage to the moving parts.
+Sand is even more dangerous than dust.
+Coarse and abrasive sand particles can cause extensive damage to the moving parts.
 Use cleaning brushes to remove the gritty sand particles.
-Avoid opening your digital camera in the places where it is windy or people are running, jumping, and throwing balls or frisbees.
+Avoid opening your camera in places where it is windy or people are running, jumping, or throwing balls or Frisbees.

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: